+Table 45 Properties for Sequence Groups

 A sequence can have an initiator and/or a terminator as described earlier.

 Empty Sequences

 A sequence having no children is syntactically legal in DFDL.
 In the data stream, such a sequence can have non-zero length LeftFraming and RightFraming regions, but the SequenceContent region in between must be empty.
 It is a processing error if the SequenceContent region of an empty sequence has non-zero length when parsing.